dee-sea/ChatGeppetto/README.md

 I tought that it would be great if it was ont only on the search engine, but on all the web.
 So I switched to a Firefox extention.

-ChatGeppetto is still in early development.
-A lot of bugs still need to to be found and fixed.
-The code is not ready for production.
-But it's already usable and I use it everyday.
 I'm currently working on bug fixes and porting the extension to Chrome.
 Feel free to open issues and send pull requests.
 I stared this project as a holiday project to learn more about LLM, and browser extenions.
 I still don't know how many time I will be able to spend on it.
 But I will try to make it better and better.

 # Features